CitrineInformatics/citrine-python/docs/source/getting_started/basic_functionality.rst

 Creating
 --------

-To locally create a resource, initialize it as you would any other python object.
+To create a local resource, initialize it as you would any other python object.
 For example,

 .. code-block:: python